WAYS TO SAVE FUEL: Idle Reduction

 With fuel costs constantly rising and falling on a global scale, one can say that owning and keeping a car is simply not that easy.
 Apart from the repair and service maintenance expenses, you always have to set a budget for fuel, regardless.
 As long as you have your car, that expense will always be there.
 That is why, people are now more proactive in seeking ways to cut down car operation expenses.

 And one effective way for us to save money on petrol costs and at the same time lessen the need to use up more fuel resources is, IDLE REDUCTION.
 According to experts, this practice of reducing the amount of time an engine idles unnecessarily brings about lots of benefits like cost savings, less pollution, and reduced noise.
-When we let our vehicles idle, we make our engines use up more fuel and eventually let them wear out faster.
-As a matter of fact, in the US alone, more than 6 billion gallons of diesel and gasoline are consumed without even moving; and half of all that fuel is wasted by passenger vehicles.
+When we let our vehicles idle.
+We make our engines use up more fuel and eventually let them wear out faster.
+As a matter of fact, in the US alone, more than 6 billion gallons of diesel and gasoline are consumed without even moving.
+Half of all that fuel is wasted by passenger vehicles.

 Sadly, light-duty fleet drivers and owners of passenger cars have become so accustomed to idling their vehicles for a multitude of reasons; not because they do not know about its disadvantages and harmful effects, but because sometimes, they are so just engrossed about their own busy and complicated lives, that even caring for idle time, increased emissions, and wasted fuel is even too much for them to add to their daily responsibilities.
 Idling normally occurs when you: